abauer361/mac-desktop-portfolio/README.md

 - Build a component in components/apps for the app
 - Include the component in apps/index.js
 - Add to Screen.jsx as an option
+- If you want to change the titleBar name, add it to src/index.js

 # When Adding A Location to the Map